What your $80K salary actually buys here

 State income tax is the hidden variable most movers ignore

-Crime data is real but requires context
+Crime data needs context

 FBI violent and property crime rates are reported per 100,000 residents, which means a small city with a few incidents can look worse than a large city with hundreds.
 ZipSage shows the rate alongside the context — city size, data source, and whether the figure is a verified FBI report or a modeled estimate.